- Our Work

 - WORK WITH US

-The Mission's integrated multi-sectoral nutrition program focuses on nutrition sensitive and nutrition specific interventions to reduce stunting.
+Our integrated multi-sectoral nutrition program focuses on nutrition sensitive and nutrition specific interventions to reduce stunting.
 Working through our Feed The Future and health partners, the program supports the Government of Ethiopia's National Nutrition Program.